The real benefits of cold water swimming, revealed by health experts

 While the link between cold water swimming and maintaining the immune system isn't entirely conclusive, there's mounting research to suggest that those who go wild swimming regularly are more resistant to certain illnesses and infections.

-Several studies, including two carried out by Jerzy Kukuczka Academy of Physical Education and Istituto Ortopedico Galeazzi, have found that cold water immersion reinvigorates the immune system by forcing it to produce more white blood cells and antioxidants to come with the new stressor.
-Though more studies are needed to validate these findings on a wider scale.
+Several studies, including two carried out by Jerzy Kukuczka Academy of Physical Education and Istituto Ortopedico Galeazzi, have found that cold water immersion reinvigorates the immune system by forcing it to produce more white blood cells and antioxidants to fight against the new stressor.
+However, like most research on cold water therapy, more studies are needed to validate these findings.

 6. Reduced pain and inflammation

 It's no secret that cold temperatures can be used as natural pain relief.
-An ice pack is the first port of call to reduce swelling and ice baths have been used by athletes to help prevent muscular injuries for hundreds of years, so this isn't without a solid foundation.
-A group of researchers from Hong Kong Polytechnic University has also found that cold-water immersion after exercise can lead to decreased inflammation and pain for up to 24 hours a workout.
+An ice pack is the first port of call to reduce swelling and athletes take regular ice baths to help prevent muscular injuries, so this isn't without a solid foundation.
+A group of researchers from Hong Kong Polytechnic University also found that cold-water immersion after exercise can lead to decreased inflammation and pain for up to 24 hours a workout.

 7. Wild swimming is effective ecotherapy

 We're fully acquainted with the benefits of nature, with walking meditation now a very popular version of the classic mindfulness method.
-Whether you want to reap the benefits of swimming in the sea or take in the serenity of a still lake, wild swimming offers up some idyllic landscapes and can lead to a similar relaxed mindset.
+Whether you want to reap the benefits of swimming in the sea or take in the serenity of a still lake, cold water swimming offers up some idyllic landscapes and can lead to a similarly relaxed mindset.

-"A large part of the effect is the beauty of being outside in nature, especially for those of us who live in a city," says enthusiast McMinn.
+"A large part of the effect is the beauty of being outside in nature, especially for those of us who live in a city," says cold water enthusiast and former woman&home editor Miranda McMinn.
 "I’ve swum alongside a brilliant blue kingfisher darting from branch to branch.
 The resident heron at the lake has swooped to land above my head.
 There are flocks of electric green parakeets and the unfolding annual soap opera of whether the mallard ducklings and moorhen chicks will get eaten by the carp.
 And that’s all on top of the startling beauty of the changing seasons in the trees."

-Between lengths, or while warming up after a quicker plunge, taking a moment to observe the wild and natural habitat around you can truly help you to slow down and connect with nature in an effective way to reduce stress.
-It's also been cited by some studies, including those by the University of Oulu, as a way to alleviate early symptoms of depression and even stop panic attacks.
+Between lengths, or while warming up after a quick plunge, taking a moment to observe the wild and natural habitat around you can truly help you to slow down and effectively connect with nature.
+It's one of the ways to lower your cortisol levels, beating stress and helping to alleviate the early symptoms of depression.
+It could even help prevent future panic attacks, research from the University of Oulu suggests.

 8. It builds a sense of community

-Perhaps one of the most appealing benefits of cold-water swimming is the sense of community it brings, with fellow swimmers eager to share their experiences.
-“The group offers mutual support that goes well beyond swimming,” Field explains.
+Perhaps one of the most appealing benefits of cold-water swimming is the sense of community it brings.
+“The group offers mutual support that goes well beyond swimming,” Field tells us.
 “The other side to swimming is that we’re a communal support group.
 Lots of us joined at difficult times, struggling with different areas of our lives.
 We’re like family, a swim family."

-For Field, open-water swimming also encourages self-acceptance and body confidence.
+For Field, cold water and wild swimming also encourage self-acceptance and body confidence.
 “There’s nothing like seeing a lot of other midlife women in the buff to make you feel normal.
-Unlike at the gym, there’s seldom a G-string in sight, just a lot of sensible pants and necessary fleeces.”
+There’s seldom a G-string in sight - just a lot of sensible pants and necessary fleeces."

+Want to give it a go?
 Of course, you have to be sensible.
-Cold-water swimming can be dangerous and can cause cold shock (particularly if you're not acclimatized to the temperature) as well as hypothermia in some extreme conditions.
+Cold-water swimming can be dangerous and cause cold shock (particularly if you're not acclimatised to the temperature), as well as hypothermia in some extreme conditions.
 Common sense dictates you shouldn’t just jump headfirst into a freezing pond in the middle of January without any preparation.
 Talk to a lifeguard at your local lido, ponds, or on a beach near you before attempting a swim and (where possible) complete a cold-water induction session before getting started.

 “With an informal group, an individual’s safety is nobody’s responsibility but their own," Field tells us.
-"There are probably no lifeguards in the group and the other swimmers are fairly occupied looking after themselves, so it’s vital that individuals understand that they are solely responsible for their own well-being and safety."
+"There are probably no lifeguards in the group and the other swimmers are fairly occupied looking after themselves, so individuals must understand that they are solely responsible for their wellbeing and safety."

 When you are ready to take the plunge, it's important to remember:

-• Warm-up immediately: It's important to warm up straight away and stay warm for 20-30 minutes after leaving the water.
+- Warm-up immediately: It's important to warm up straight away and stay warm for 20-30 minutes after leaving the water.
 Remove all cold and wet clothing, wrap up in insulated layers and sip on a hot drink after your swim.
-A dryrobe, for instance, can be a great addition to your swim kit if you're swimming outdoors as you can peel off your layers underneath and get warm with the 100% synthetic lambswool lining.

 Lauren is the former Deputy Digital Editor at woman&home and became a journalist mainly because she enjoys being nosy.
 With a background in features journalism, Lauren worked on the woman&home brand for four years before going freelance.
 Before woman&home Lauren worked across a variety of women's lifestyle titles, including GoodTo, Woman's Own, and Woman magazine.